 Police increase patrols after travellers set up camp on private Worthing estate

+Police increase patrols after travellers set up camp on private Worthing e

 Sussex Police said it was made aware of an encampment on private land in Sunflower Street, Durrington.